 After the Battle of Loum, Zeon and the Federation, horrified by their own power, concluded a treaty prohibiting the use of nuclear, biological, and chemical weapons.
 This was the Antarctic Treaty.

-This system excels in learning from the Gundam's battles, and depending on the situation it can even react before its operator.
+This system excels in learning from the Gunvoy's battles, and depending on the situation it can even react before its operator.
 However, the system that is meant to exclude mistaken actions is far from perfect, and the development of the erasing mechanism is delayed.
 Thus the peculiarities of its various operators remain in the computer, which could be considered a weakness.

-U.C.
-0001: Total population of Earth is 9 billion
+U.C.0001 Total population of Earth is 9 billion.

-Rise of Ere-ism, the belief that Earth is sacred as the source of life.
+Emergence of Ere-ism, the belief that Earth is sacred as the source of life.

-U.C.
-0041: Establishment of Luna II
+U.C.0041 Establishment of Luna II.

 Ere-ism and Side-ism (Side nationalism) are hereby combined.